Amazon's Grand Search For 2nd Headquarters Ends With Split: NYC And D.C. Suburb

 This has put a spotlight on the typically obscure negotiations for corporate development that go on between companies and local officials.

-During the bidding process, neither Northern Virginia, nor New York disclosed much detail about their incentive offers to Amazon.
+During the bidding process, neither Northern Virginia nor New York disclosed much detail about their incentive offers to Amazon.

-Already, the New York project has drawn criticism from state Sen. Michael Gianaris and City Council Jimmy Van Bramer for "offering massive corporate welfare from scarce public resources to one of the wealthiest corporations in the world at a time of great need."
+Already, the New York project has drawn criticism from state Sen. Michael Gianaris and City Council member Jimmy Van Bramer for "offering massive corporate welfare from scarce public resources to one of the wealthiest corporations in the world at a time of great need."
 In a New York Times op-ed, New York State Assembly member Ron Kim and Fordham professor Zephyr Teachout proclaimed "this whole tournament has been a sham."

 By one conservative estimate, cities and states give away more than $70 billion every year in forgone taxes and other concessions to companies — for the prospect of new jobs or even to keep existing ones.
 The hope is that more wealthy residents would bring more spending to local businesses and draw new ones.